higbie/obsidian/source/content/organizations/CHIRLA.md

 **Associated People:** [[Victor Narro]]

-**Associated Events:** """Marching for Justice"" - Justice for Janitors at LAX "
+**Associated Events:** Marching for Justice - Justice for Janitors at LAX